doodzik/note/README.md

 ### Vim

-Open the note for the underlying repository in split view
+Open the note for the underlying repository
 ```
 :Note
 ```